openhab/openhab-addons/addons/io/org.openhab.io.homekit/README.md

 ```

 ## Item Configuration
-After setting this global configuration, you will need to tag your openHAB items in order to map them to the HomeKit ontology.
+After setting this global configuration, you will need to tag your openHAB items in order to map them to an ontology.
 For our purposes, you may consider HomeKit accessories to be of two forms: simple and complex.

 A simple accessory will be mapped to a single openHAB item (i.e. a Lighbulb is mapped to a Switch, Dimmer, or Color item).
 A complex accessory will be made up of multiple openHAB items (i.e. a Thermostat is composed of Heating and Cooling thresholds, a mode, and current temperature).
 Complex accessories require a tag on a Group indicating the accessory type, as well as tags on the items it composes.